Looking for a Photographer for a Shoot?

+You’re probably looking for the right photographer, but it doesn’t come easily unless you personally know someone that you can trust.
 When you do your initial research online, you are inundated with so many recommendations and so many choices; it gets confusing.
-There are a lot of amazing photographers, but there are also a lot of not-so-good ones.

 There are several areas, fields or types of photography but knowing the photographer’s specializations will help trim down your choices.

 Below are some of the areas of photography and their descriptions to help in your selection:

 Family Photography: Normally covers from maternity, newborn, children, senior and family portrait (can be indoor or outdoor).
 Schools often use family photographers to do school photographs.

 Newborn and Fresh 48 Photography is really popular.
 We recommend Stefanie Rose Photography.
 She also loves to work with expecting families for maternity sessions and also enjoys milestone sessions to capture those sweet phases of childhood that slip away all too quickly!
 She has been shooting for over 15 years, but has specialized in newborns the past 10 years making them more of her focus.

 She shoots newborn sessions in the comfort of your own home.
 And she brings her studio and props to you!
 Fresh 48 sessions are quickly growing in popularity, and done within the first 48 hours after baby is born.
 She’ll travel to your hospital or birth center to capture those first few hours of babies life earth-side!
 Her Instagram and Facebook have examples of her work

 Check out our Newborn and Maternity Photographer Guide too, which has our favorite local Recommendations

 Another great option and highly recommended local Photographer is Arielle, who covers Newborn, Lifestyle and Weddings.
 She is a mother of three little ones and a lover of all things comfy and cozy including; yoga pants, plush blankets, and fuzzy socks.